-At Humpy Co, we’re often asked about bushfire zones, BAL ratings and fire safety surrounding our product.
+In terms of bushfire zones, BAL ratings, and fire safety, we’re often asked about Humpy Co’s products at Humpy Co.
 With Australia’s wild weather, we understand how important fire safety is.
 To get the low-down on what it’s all about and how it applies to you – we’ve got the scoop below

 What is a BAL rating, exactly?